mainmatter/highlight/README.md

       "#{klass} #{name}; #{_end}"
     end

-To perform the highlighting, the code is first written to a temporary file e.g.:

-    /tmp/simplabs_highlight_1225993290.70882

-This file is then passed to pygments that returns the HTML and so on...

-Since writing that file, passing its contents on to pygments, retrieving the result etc. takes a while, all highlighted source code should be cached, e.g.:
+Since highlighting the code takes a while, all highlighted source code should be cached, e.g.:

     <%- code = 'class Test; end' -%>
     <%- cache Digest::SHA1.hexdigest(code) do -%>